 Read about the general course policies and procedures on the syllabus.
 This course is considered an advanced level, student-run project.
 Students have the opportunity to define goals and success, while pursuing their own interests at SXSW.

-The SXTXState.com project has provided students in the Graduate Program in the School of Journalism and Mass Communication at Texas State University with access to the South By Southwest (SXSW) Interactive Festival as part of the Advanced Online Media course for the past five years.
+The SXTXState.com project has provided students in the Graduate Program in the School of Journalism and Mass Communication at Texas State University with access to the South By Southwest (SXSW) Interactive Festival as part of the Advanced Online Media course for the past eight years.
 This year, the project is being offered as its own hybrid class.
 You have been selected to enroll in the class and receive a SXSW Interactive Badge.
-You are required to attend SXSW Interactive on March 8-12, 2013.
-During the spring semester, students will communicate and meet with the instructor via online methods.
+You are required to attend SXSW Interactive on March 13-17, 2015.
+During the spring semester, students will communicate and meet with the instructor via online and in-person methods.
 And, some preliminary preparation will be required prior to the beginning of the Spring semester.
-A final presentation to the Mass Comm Grad Association will be made at the end of the Spring semester.
+A final presentation will be made at the end of the Spring semester.

 This is a wonderful opportunity to take a unique course that includes attendance at an event emphasizing many of the concepts covered in other classes and to see many of the big thinkers in media.
 Past years have included Mark Zuckerberg of Facebook, Chris Anderson of Wired, social media expert and author Gary Vaynerchuk, Marissa Mayer – formerly of Google, now Yahoo’s CEO, Craig Newmark of Craigslist, Jimmy Wales of Wikipedia and many more.
-This year is already shaping up with some fantastic programming, including the Web’s inventor Tim Berners-Lee, Craig Newmark of Craigslist, Matthew Inman of the Oatmeal, Henry Jenkins of USC, Dennis Crowley of Foursquare, editor Jane Pratt and many more.
+This year is already shaping up with some fantastic programming, including the Jill Abramson, Steve Case, Malcolm Gladwell, Lawrence Lessig and more.
+Additional announcements are sure to come.